Diving in Cozumel

 Marine life in Cozumel

 Within the winter months, divers often can watch eagle rays at some distance.
-For the summer it is more typical to encounter timid and skittish blacktip reef sharks.
+In the summer it is more typical to encounter timid and skittish blacktip reef sharks.

 Diving at dusk into the night divers will discover more marine creatures, including some curious squids and maybe also seahorses.